 Health & Risk Mitigation Measures

-- To enter South Africa, you are required to present a negative Polymerase Chain Reaction (PCR) COVID-19 test certification, obtained not more than 72 hours from the time of departure from the country of origin to South Africa.
+- To enter South Africa, you are required to present a negative Polymerase Chain Reaction (PCR) COVID-19 test certification, obtained not more than 72 hours before the date of travel, from an accredited laboratory.
 This certificate will be verified at check-in before departure by a fastjet official and on arrival by a designated airport or health official.
 Failure to comply with the regulated requirements may result in denied entry.
 Please visit the official Government Agency Website for the latest updates. https://www.gov.za/

 - To enter the airport terminal, the use of a mask or suitable face covering is compulsory.
 Face masks and any other protective face covering that has an opening or vent will not be allowed, this condition will apply to both customers and fastjet employees.